 Pour into a pint jar, or two half pints, and refrigerate.
-Now you have lovely grapefruit curd!
+It will keep for about two weeks in the fridge.

 This is such a treat to have.
-It makes a great gift, as well.
+It makes a great gift, as well!

 I’ve been eating it on sourdough toast every morning… sometimes even twice a day.
 It’s that good!

 It’s also delicious slathered on a scone or biscuit.
 The perfect treat!

 This is a great way to use up any excess citrus you might have.
 Lime would be wonderful, as would Meyer lemon or orange.

 Citrus curd is so simple to make and so tasty!

 It doesn’t take much time to make, and it will make you feel a little more fancy when you eat it.